 Assistant Professor; Associate Director, Institute for Global Security Law and Policy

 Avidan Y. Cover is Assistant Professor of Law at the Case Western Reserve University School of Law, where he teaches in the Civil Litigation Clinic in the Milton A. Kramer Law Clinic Center.
-Professor Cover supervises students in the representation of clients in civil lawsuits primarily in the areas of consumer protection, home repair, predatory lending, tort defense, and housing.
-Professor Coverís scholarship focuses on human rights, civil rights and national security law.
+Cover supervises students in the representation of clients in civil lawsuits primarily in the areas of consumer protection, home repair, predatory lending, tort defense, and housing.
+Coverís scholarship focuses on human rights, civil rights and national security law.
 He has appeared in numerous news media, including The New York Times, The Washington Post, BBC, CNN, MSNBC, CSPAN, FOX News, and Court TV.

 Ayesha B. Hardaway